-TRM can supply a ready-to-install kit of components suitable for converting milling machines into a CNC thoroughbred!
+TRM can supply a "Plug and Play" kit of components suitable for converting milling machines into a precision CNC!

 CNC Controller, Electrical Cabinet, Cables and Motors are all supplied as a kit to enable quick installation to machine that either needs upgrading or in the case of a manual machine, retrofitting to add CNC functionality.